benghaem/MutNN/README.md

 # ONNX2Parla

-ONNX2Parla is an experimental ONNX runtime that uses [Parla](https://github.com/ut-parla/Parla.py) as a task queue.

-ONNX2Parla supports seamless multi-GPU graph execution on CUDA GPUs and provides baseline implementations of both model and data parallelism.

 __WARNING: This is alpha software that relies on alpha software.
 Have fun!__

+ONNX2Parla is an experimental ONNX runtime that uses [Parla](https://github.com/ut-parla/Parla.py) as a task queue.

+The system supports seamless multi-GPU graph execution on CUDA GPUs and provides baseline implementations of both model and data parallelism.

-Developed by Benjamin Ghaemmaghami & Saraubh Gupta
+Developed by Benjamin Ghaemmaghami & Saurabh Gupta

 ## Usage